- A Preventer

 Qvar is a steroid inhalation device used in the treatment of Asthma to help aid in decreasing symptom exacerbation.
 Qvar is a preventer device and should be used regularly for maximum benefit.
 Symptoms commonly associated with Asthma are wheezing, shortness of breath and gasping for air.
 The active ingredient in Qvar is Beclomethasone.

-Inhaling steroids such as Beclomethasone work by decreasing inflammation in your airways as well as decreasing the hyper-reactive response to allergens hence reducing symptoms.
+Using steroids inhalers such as Qvar, Clenil, Flixotide, Pulmicort, Seretide (contains also bronchodilator) or Symbicort (contains also bronchodilators) will decrease the inflammation in your airways as well as decreasing the hyper-reactive response to allergens hence reducing symptoms.

 Is Qvar suitable for children?